stahlmatias/aws-chalice/README.md

 * boto3
 * git

 This is a simple workshop step by step and the intention is to reproduce the follow arquitecture by building a very simple and uncomplete ToDo APP.
+We are going to focus in the development of the API Gateway Resoure by using AWS Chalice.

 ![alt text](https://github.com/stahlmatias/aws-chalice/blob/main/img/Secure-API-Gateway.png?raw=true)

 1. Deploy todo-table